pypm/home/docs/studies/germany20200617/index.md

 PDF versions of plots are available by clicking on the titles

 **Update June 20:** By including data through June 19, it now appears that Berlin is experiencing exponential growth, transition date: May 23.
-Revised version shown below.
+The state of Saxony-Anhalt has also recently seen a rapid rise in new cases.
-It is also possible that the recent rise in cases is due to a localized outbreak.
+It is possible that these recent rises in cases are due to localized outbreaks.
+Revised versions are shown below.

 ### [Baden-Warttemberg](img/bw_2_3_0617.pdf)